MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoutil-urlencode.md

 ---
-title: IixssoUtil URLEncode method
-description: Encodes a string using URL encoding using the specified code page. ms.assetid: 28da29a8-376a-4a67-a4de-dde8992b4852
+Description: Encodes a string using URL encoding using the specified code page. ms.assetid: 28da29a8-376a-4a67-a4de-dde8992b4852
-keywords:
-- URLEncode method Indexing Service
-- URLEncode method Indexing Service , IixssoUtil interface
-- IixssoUtil interface Indexing Service , URLEncode method
-topic_type:
-- apiref
-api_name:
-- IixssoUtil.URLEncode
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoUtil::URLEncode method
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev